SankalpaHettiarachchi/Kade-API/README.md

 optionally confirm orders.

 • System Architecture:
-o Client-side mobile application (Android and/or iOS) for user interaction. o Server-side infrastructure for data storage, user authentication, communication facilitation, and (optional) payment processing. o Secure database to store user information, product listings, communication history, and other relevant data.
+- Client-side mobile application (Android and/or iOS) for user interaction.
+- Server-side infrastructure for data storage, user authentication, communication facilitation, and (optional) payment processing.
+- Secure database to store user information, product listings, communication history, and other relevant data.

 • Design Considerations:
-o User-friendly interfaces for both farmers and buyers. o Secure login and data encryption for user information and product details. o Scalable architecture to accommodate future growth in user base and data volume.
+- User-friendly interfaces for both farmers and buyers.
+- Secure login and data encryption for user information and product details.
+- Scalable architecture to accommodate future growth in user base and data volume.